me-box/databox/README.md

 ### Prerequisites

 1) Requires Docker.
 Read [here](https://docs.docker.com/engine/installation/) for docker installation.
-2) Once docker is installed and running, install docker-compose.
-Read [here](https://docs.docker.com/compose/install/) for installation.
-3) Requires Git (if it is not already on your machine).
+2) Requires Git (if it is not already on your machine).
 Read [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for git installation.
-4) Requires golang grater than 10.0 Read [here](https://golang.org/doc/install) (This will not be needed in future)
+3) Requires golang grater than 10.0 Read [here](https://golang.org/doc/install) (Required for now, will only be needed to build from source in future)

 > Note: currently supported platforms are Linux and MacOS.
 Running on other platforms is possible using a virtual machine running Linux with bridge mode networking.
 Also note that more than one CPU core must be allocated to the VM.